Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Evaluation of Design Options

 \end{itemize}

 \item For certain key capabilities, there is no single design option that is suitable and, instead, a combination of design options may be suitable:

-\begin{itemize} \item PIPs and TSPs, working together, could be suitable for providing certain key capabilities such as alias management (with PIPs managing aliases and TSPs simplifying ecosystem participants' access to lookup and validate aliases).
+\begin{itemize} \item PIPs and TSPs, working together, could be suitable for providing certain key capabilities such as alias management (with PIPs managing aliases and TSPs simplifying \changess{access for ecosystem participants that need to} lookup and validate aliases).

 \item PIPs and an FMI, working together, could be suitable for providing certain key capabilities such as integrating with card schemes and ATM network schemes (with PIPs handling scheme membership and transaction processing and the FMI providing interoperability between digital pounds and commercial bank money).